Best Magnesium for Sleep in 2026: Ranked by Evidence, Form & Value

 What to Look For When Buying Magnesium

 The single most important decision you'll make when buying magnesium for sleep is choosing the right form.
 Magnesium oxide — still the most common form in cheap multivitamins — has roughly 4% bioavailability.
 That's not a typo.
 Magnesium citrate is better for digestion but doesn't have strong independent evidence for sleep.
 The two forms worth your attention for sleep specifically are magnesium glycinate (including bisglycinate) and magnesium L-threonate.
+Quick decision rule: choose glycinate first if you mainly want a gentle, affordable sleep-and-relaxation mineral; consider L-threonate if sleep trouble overlaps with racing thoughts, brain fog, or older-adult cognitive concerns; reserve citrate for constipation-led use rather than sleep-first use.
 Magnesium glycinate is your workhorse.
 The glycinate chelation process binds magnesium to the amino acid glycine, improving absorption significantly while reducing the laxative effect that plagues poorly absorbed forms.
 Glycine itself has been studied independently for sleep — some research suggests it may lower core body temperature at night, a physiological trigger for sleep onset.
 You get both benefits in one capsule.
 For most adults, this is the right starting point.
 Magnesium L-threonate is a different tool for a different job.
 It was developed specifically to increase magnesium concentrations in the brain rather than just the bloodstream.
 If your sleep difficulties feel neurological — racing thoughts, inability to mentally switch off, or cognitive fatigue during the day — this form deserves serious consideration.
 It's not a better version of glycinate; it's a different intervention.
 The lower elemental dose (144mg in Magtein) reflects that you're targeting the brain rather than whole-body repletion.
 On dosage: clinical trials on magnesium and sleep have typically used between 125mg and 300mg of elemental magnesium daily.
 Check the label carefully — 'magnesium glycinate 400mg' does not mean 400mg of elemental magnesium.
 The elemental amount is what matters.
 Products that list both figures clearly (as all four on this list do) are being transparent.
 Those that only list the chelate weight without specifying elemental content deserve extra scrutiny.

 Dosage Guidance